etalli/239_KiCAD_plugins/README.md

 # KiCad Plugin Collection

-This repository contains a set of custom KiCad 9.0.4 plugins to automate common PCB tasks such as cleanup, backup, and metadata insertion.
+This repository contains a set of custom KiCad 9.0.5 plugins to automate common PCB tasks such as cleanup, backup, and metadata insertion.
 Each script is designed for easy operation and includes a toolbar button icon in the KiCad Application.

 Why did I make this tool?
-Because deleting the existing tracks before running the auto-router was a hassle, so I made it possible to remove them all with a single click from an icon.
+Because deleting existing wiring before running the auto-router was troublesome, so I made it possible to quickly operate with features like bulk deletion with a single click from an icon.

 [English Version](README.md) | [日本語版](README-j.md)